YottaDB/YDBDoc/AdminOpsGuide/gtcm.rst

 GT.CM Client
 +++++++++++++

 The GT.CM client sends messages containing the operation type (SET, KILL, $ORDER, etc), and operation specific data (eg. gvn to be SET, or KILLed) to the GT.CM server through a communication channel over a network.
-The client generally waits for response from the server and initiates error processing based on the status contained in the response.
-The format of the messages exchanged between the server and client is as defined by the YottaDB/FIS-developed GNP protocol.
+The client generally waits for a response from the server and initiates error processing based on the status contained in the response.
+The format of the messages exchanged between the server and the client is as defined by the YottaDB developed GNP protocol.

 The Global Directory of the client specifies a GT.CM database segment by prefixing its file with an alphanumeric <node-name>, followed by a colon (":").
 Client processes using this database must have an environment variable of the form "ydb_cm_<node-name>" to locate the server.
 This environment variable may contain either a port number alone, or a host name or address and a port number in the form "<host-name-or-address>:<port-number>" or the form "[<host-name-or-address>]:<port-number>", where the square-brackets ([])are part of the text.
 If the port number is specified alone, GT.CM uses the <node-name> as the host name; otherwise, it uses the <node-name> solely as an identifier to match the segment in the Global Directory, and it obtains the host name or address from the contents of the environment variable.
 If a host name is specified, and the server host has multiple addresses, GT.CM uses the system default.